 2) The last Lava Tile is placed.
 The current player finishes his turn, and all players (including the current player) take one final turn.

 The player with the lowest temperature on the Burn Meter wins.
-If two players tie, add three for every stone wall at your own village, two for a wooden wall and one for a straw wall and reduce that figure by the number of lava streams reaching your village.
+If two players tie, add three for every stone wall at your own village or in your stockpile, two for a wooden wall and one for a straw wall and reduce that figure by the number of lava streams reaching your village.
 The higher number wins.